Seia Kunori

+Seia Kunori (久乗 聖亜, Kunori Seia), also known in Singapore as, is a Japanese professional footballer who plays as a striker or attacking midfielder for Thai League 1 club Bangkok United.

-Club career
+Early career

 High school

 While in junior high school, Kunori played for the academy of professional club Kyoto Sanga.
 He played as a midfielder, but his opportunities were limited due to the form of Shimpei Fukuoka and Genki Egawa.
 Having failed to establish himself in the Kyoto Sanga youth team, he moved to Higashiyama High School, where he was converted to a striker, and established himself in the team.

-University
+Kansai University

 Kunori committed to playing football at Kansai University.
 He scored once in the 2022 Emperor's Cup, in a 2–0 win over FC Osaka.

-Professional
+Club career

+Albirex Niigata Singapore

-In January 2023, it was announced that Kunori would join Singaporean club Albirex Niigata Singapore for the 2023 season.
+In January 2023, it was announced that Kunori would join Singaporean club, Albirex Niigata (S) for the 2023 Singapore Premier League season.
 He made his debut in the Singapore Community Shield, scoring once in a 3–0 win against Hougang United.

+On 5 April 2023, Kunori scored his first hat-trick for the club against Balestier Khalsa with Albirex Niigata (S) winning the game 6–1.
+On 3 August, he scored four goals against Geylang International in a 6–1 win in which he also get himself his second hat-trick of the season.
+Kunori helped the club to retained the league title and finishing as the third highest league goal scorer behind Maxime Lestienne and fellow countrymen, Ryoya Tanigushi with 21 goals in 23 league appearances.
+In the 2023 Singapore Cup fixtures on 24 September, he rescued his team from a 1–0 deficit to draw level at 1–1 against DPMM.